proinsias/an-independent-mind/docs/Books/Talking to Strangers.md

 ---

+We start by believing.
+And we stop believing only when our doubts and misgivings rise to the point where we can no longer explain them away. — location: [826](kindle://book?action=open&asin=B07NDKVWZW&location=826) ^ref-11392

+---
 Belief is not the absence of doubt.
 You believe someone because you don't have enough doubts about them. — location: [877](kindle://book?action=open&asin=B07NDKVWZW&location=877) ^ref-64212

 ---